 Assault by Contact Charges in Texas – What You Should Know

 Assault by Contact Charges in Texas – What You Should Know ImageMost people probably think of an assault as a physical attack that results in injury.
 If you reach out and grab someone’s wrist, you may not think of that as an assault.
 However, law enforcement can charge you with assault without injury in Texas.
+This type of charge, known as assault by contact Texas, typically involves intentionally or knowingly touching someone in a way that is offensive or provocative.

 In Texas, assault by physical contact means touching another person when you know they would find this offensive or provocative.
 Assault by contact is a Class C misdemeanor in Texas, regardless of whether you hurt the other person at all.

 An assault charge with no injuries in Texas has less severe consequences than more serious assaults.
-However, this charge can still cause problems most people prefer to avoid.
+However, this charge can still cause problems that most people prefer to avoid.
 If you’ve been charged with assault by contact in Texas, you should contact a criminal defense lawyer.

 What Is Assault by Contact Under Texas Law?